okanzkaya/business-vanilla/README.md

 I have created this website for simple design, I only used plain HTML5 and CSS3 languages.

-JS or external libraries have not used, I was trying to design something new.
+JS or external libraries have not used, I was trying to design something new and basic.

 Design is not responsive, you can tweak it to make it responsive.